Shotbow/fudawiki-files/hanafuda/games/bakappana.md

 After both cards have been played- one from the player's hand, and one from the draw pile- the turn ends, and the next player takes their turn.

 ## End of Round and Scoring
-The round ends when all players run out of cards in their hand, and when the draw pile is exhausted.
+The round ends when all players run out of cards in their hand *and* when the draw pile is exhausted.
 In a three- or four-player game, these events should occur together.
 In a two-player game, there will be 8 cards remaining in the draw pile, and the plays continue to take turns playing a card from it until the draw pile is exhausted.

 Traditionally, the game uses a zero-sum scoring system common to many other such hanafuda games - all the better to facilitate gambling.
 First, each player adds up the total points of all their captured cards.
 The values of the cards are completely standard, as follows: